-Hungarian violinist Kristóf Baráti is being recognised increasingly across the globe as a musician of extraordinary quality with a vast expressive range and impeccable technique.
-In 2014, at the age of 35 and in recognition of his great artistry, Baráti was awarded Hungary’s highest cultural award, the Kossuth Prize, following in the footsteps of revered Hungarian artists such as András Schiff, György Ligeti and Iván Fischer.
+Hungarian violinist Kristóf Baráti is recognised increasingly across the globe as a musician of extraordinary quality with a vast expressive range and impeccable technique.
+In 2014, at the age of 35, Baráti was awarded Hungary’s highest cultural award, the Kossuth Prize, following in the footsteps of revered Hungarian artists such as András Schiff, György Ligeti and Iván Fischer.
 In recent seasons he has made several significant debuts outside of Hungary, including at the Verbier Festival where he performed the complete Sonatas and Partitas of Bach, and with orchestras such as the London Philharmonic and the Zurich Tonhalle, after which Bachtrack described him as “a true tonal aesthete of the highest order”.

-Highlights of Baráti’s 2017/18 season include his debut with the Los Angeles Philharmonic at Hollywood Bowl conducted by McGegan, his return to the London Philharmonic Orchestra with Vladimir Jurowksi and another appearance with Gergiev and the Mariinsky Orchestra at London’s Cadogan Hall.
-Elsewhere he makes debuts with the ORF Vienna Radio Symphony/Meister both at home and on tour to Cologne and Linz, the Verbier Festival Orchestra/Takács-Nagy at Schloss Elmau, the Orchestre Philharmonique de Luxembourg, BBC Scottish Symphony, Lahti Symphony and Hague Philharmonic orchestras.
-He performs throughout Hungary in recital, chamber music and with orchestra, and with the Prague Philharmonia will play/direct the complete concertos by Mozart at the Liszt Academy.
-In recital he undertakes a 17-concert recital tour of Germany, including performances in Stuttgart and Hamburg, performs at Cologne’s Philharmonie with Trio Catch, and makes his debut at the Stresa and Merano Festivals (Italy) and in Hong Kong at Hong Kong Cultural Centre.
+Highlights of Baráti’s 2017/18 season include his debut with the Los Angeles Philharmonic at Hollywood Bowl, his return to the London Philharmonic Orchestra with Vladimir Jurowski and a return to London’s Cadogan Hall with Gergiev and the Mariinsky Orchestra.
+Elsewhere he makes debuts with the ORF Vienna Radio Symphony both at home and on tour, the Verbier Festival Orchestra at Schloss Elmau, the Orchestre Philharmonique de Luxembourg, BBC Scottish Symphony, Lahti Symphony and Hague Philharmonic orchestras.
+He performs throughout Hungary in recital, chamber music and with orchestra, and with the Prague Philharmonia play/directs the complete concertos by Mozart at the Liszt Academy.
+In recital he undertakes a 17-concert recital tour of Germany, performs at Cologne’s Philharmonie with Trio Catch, and makes his debut at the Stresa and Merano Festivals (Italy) and in Hong Kong at Hong Kong Cultural Centre.

-In previous seasons Baráti has played with orchestras such as the Deutsches Symphonie Orchester, NDR Hannover, WDR Symphony, Royal Philharmonic , Budapest Festival orchestras and with conductors such as Masur, Janowski, Dutoit, Saraste, Manze, Orozco-Estrada, Pletnev, Varga, Iván Fischer, Hrůša, Temirkanov and has performed on numerous occasions and in various cities worldwide with Gergiev and the Mariinsky Orchestra.
-A regular recital and chamber music player, Baráti has performed all over Europe and the US with partners such as Jean-Efflam Bavouzet, Mischa Maisky, Yuri Bashmet, Miklós Perényi, Dénes Várjon, Zoltán Kocsis and Kim Kashkashian, amongst others.
+In previous seasons Baráti has played with many major orchestras world-wide with conductors including Masur, Janowski, Dutoit, Saraste, Manze, Orozco-Estrada, Pletnev, Hrůša, Temirkanov and he performs regularly with Gergiev and the Mariinsky Orchestra.
+A regular recital and chamber music player, Baráti has performed with partners such as Bavouzet, Mischa Maisky, Bashmet, Perényi, Kocsis and Kashkashian, amongst others.
 Recent highlights have included recitals in Paris, Chicago, New York and in 2017 he returned to the White Nights Festival in a televised recital with Nikolai Lugansky.

-Baráti has an extensive discography which includes the five Mozart concerti, the complete Beethoven violin-piano sonatas and Brahms sonatas with Klára Würtz, the complete Ysaÿe solo sonatas for Brilliant Classics, and Bach's Sonatas and Partitas for Solo violin, Paganini concerti 1 and 2 for the Berlin Classics label.
+Baráti has an extensive discography which includes the five Mozart concerti, the complete Beethoven and Brahms sonatas with Klára Würtz, and Ysaÿe solo sonatas for Brilliant Classics, and Bach's Sonatas and Partitas for Solo violin on the Berlin Classics label.
 Of a recent disc of encores, Gramophone magazine said “for those who like to hear the violin played at its sweet and acrobatic best, then Baráti is out of the top drawer.”

 Having spent much of his childhood in Venezuela, where he played as soloist with many of the country’s leading orchestras, Baráti returned to Budapest to study at the Franz Liszt Academy of Music and was later mentored by Eduard Wulfson, himself a student of Milstein and Menuhin.
-Still resident in Budapest, Barati performs regularly with all the major Hungarian orchestras and in recital and chamber music across the country.
-Together with István Vardái, Baráti is Artistic Director of Hungary’s Kaposvár International Chamber Music Festival.
+Still resident in Budapest, Barati performs in Hungary regularly and together with István Vardái, Baráti is Artistic Director of the Kaposvár International Chamber Music Festival.

 Baráti plays the 1703 "Lady Harmsworth" made by Antonio Stradivarius, kindly offered by the Stradivarius Society of Chicago.